danmux/floe/README.md

 Life cycle of a flow
 --------------------
 When a trigger event arrives on the queue that matches a flow, the event reference will be considered 'un-adopted' this means it has not got a full run reference.
-A run is created with a globally unique compound reference (now adopted) - this reference (and some other meta data) is added to the pending list of the host that adopted it as a 'Pend' - this may not be the host that executes the run.
+A pending run is created with a globally unique compound reference (now adopted) - this reference (and some other meta data) is added to the pending list of the host that adopted it as a 'Pend' - this may not be the host that executes the run later.

 A background process tries to assign Pend's to any host where the HostTags match, and where there are no Runs already matching the ResourceTags asked for - this allows certain nodes to be assigned to certain Runs, and to serialise Runs that need exclusive access to any third party, or other shared resources.